EdwardoSunny/2022-Lagrange-Interpolation/README.md

-# 2022-Lagrange-Interpolation
-Test implementation of Lagrange interpolation in java to replace linear interpolation in FRC RPM/Angle-Distance for FRC Team 3647
+# Lagrange Interpolation in Java